booom12133/hasnet/docs/REPRODUCIBILITY.md

 The LDXray test split is the official test split.
 Split seed 42 applies only to the iterative 9:1 train/validation partition and is unrelated to model training seed 3408.
-Bounding boxes are not used as supervision.
+Bounding boxes are not used as supervision.Table 3 of the paper uses a presentation-only class reorder; see `splits/ldxray/README.md` for the mapping.

 ## Reproducibility note